Assistant Professor of Computer Science

 - "Sparse Computation Data Dependence Simplification for Efficient Compiler-Generated Inspectors" accepted at PLDI19.
 Paper

-- Our ASYNC framework supports asynchronous machine learning on the cloud!
+- Our ASYNC work that supports asynchronous machine learning on the cloud is accepted IPDPS 2020!
 Paper

 - Read about our work at UofT News.